SebastianWilson/MLpage/index.md

 ![image](https://user-images.githubusercontent.com/82196613/114154200-21b3c500-98ee-11eb-8566-0f4bc0f527b6.png)

-*above: k=2, time vs volume*
+*above: Figure 1, k=2, time vs volume*

-For the most part, this plot shows less distinct clustering along the time axis than we did for the stock A, and more volatility in trading volume.
+For the most part, this plot shows less distinct clustering along the time axis than did stock A, as well as more volatility in trading volume.
 We only see distinct clustering toward the right side of the plot, where there seems to be less market volatility.
 So far, we have only examined the raw data of two assets.
 Before moving on to sampling different assets, we will make sure we haven’t overlooked any other possible patterns in the data.
 One possible oversight is that we may be including many redundant features in our clustering analysis.
 As mentioned before, it appears that the price and volume are the latent variables driving the variance in data.
 Therefore, we will perform PCA to reduce the number of dimensions to 2.
 This has the convenient side effect of being easily visualizable.
 We first apply PCA to stock A. Using the elbow method, we find the best k to be somewhere from 13 to 16.
 The bend is now more pronounced.